zimrydev/Equipment-request-frontend/README.md

 Debugging frontend functionality and improving user flows.

-Important Note
+##Important Note

 This was a university group project.
-The Spring Boot backend and database were developed by another team member/team members.
+The Spring Boot backend and database were developed by another team member.
 Backend technologies are mentioned only to describe the system integration, not as my individual implementation.

-Setup

-The uploaded frontend source archive currently does not contain the original package.json/lockfile.
-Before publishing, restore the original project configuration from the working project so the repository can be installed and run reproducibly.
+##Setup

 A typical setup after restoring the original configuration is: